melmzv/huwiwiQuartoThesis/README.md

 - Additionally, you will need to set up an Integrated Development Environment (IDE) or a code editor.
 We recommend using VS Code; please follow the [Getting started with Python in VS Code Guide](https://code.visualstudio.com/docs/python/python-tutorial).

 - You wll also need [Quarto](https://quarto.org/), a scientific and technical publishing system used for used for documenting this project.
 Please follow the [Quarto installation guide](https://quarto.org/docs/get-started/) to install Quarto on your system.
 I recommend downloading the Quarto [Extension](https://marketplace.visualstudio.com/items?itemName=quarto.quarto) for enhanced functionality, which streamlines the workflow and ensures professional documentation quality for this project.
 You can find out more about the system [here](https://quarto.org/).

+- To render this Quarto thesis template to PDF, you need to have both **Quarto** and a full **LaTeX distribution** installed on your local machine.
+  - For MacOS users, we recommend installing TeX Live via Homebrew.
+  - For Windows or Linux, visit [TeX Live](https://www.tug.org/texlive/acquire-netinstall.html) or [TinyTeX](https://yihui.org/tinytex/) for lightweight alternatives.

 - Finally, you will also need to have `make` installed on your system, if you want to use it.
 It reads instructions from a `Makefile` and helps automate the execution of these tasks, ensuring that complex workflows are executed correctly and efficiently.
     - For Linux users this is usually already installed.